DrMattG/TechBk1/manuscript.md

 The ecological question often revolves around measuring relevant biological variables (survival, density, etc.) on items (like populations, species, subspecies, etc.) of interest in the system under study.
 In these questions, researchers conduct studies to obtain accurate estimates of characteristics that are important for management and conservation decisions.
 A vast amount of literature on the subject of **sampling or finite population sampling** (@cochran1963) exists to help researchers in planning these studies.

 The set of all possible individuals from which processes and patterns are to be deduced is called the **target population**.
 Rarely in any ecological studies, a census of the population is possible.
 Even in the case of rare and critically endangered species (less in number) or the case of immobile organisms like plants, collecting data from the whole population can be impossible.
 Thus, in most cases, researchers study a **subset of the population (sample)** and use collected information to draw inferences about the target population.
 The sample therefore can be described as a group of individuals who participate in research and represent the whole population.
 In more scientific terms, a sample is a subset of a population randomly selected based on some probabilistic design.
 In ecological studies, we often hear the term **sampling frame (or study area)**.
 To efficiently design these studies, it is necessary to understand what this term means.
 It is a finite set of all individuals that could be measured, and we can use different sampling schemes to obtain items from this frame.
 The sampling frame usually coincides with the target population, but reasons like accessibility, logistics, budget, etc. can make it differ otherwise.
 From this sampling frame, we draw a subset or sample of individuals, the **sampling units**, and the items to be measured for different biological variables.
-Sampling units should be distinct and easy to define (Box 1, Fig. 1).
+Sampling units should be distinct and easy to define [@fig:Box6.1, @fig:Fig6.1].
 Target population does not always mean the number of animals.
 It can also be described in terms of geographic area, in which case, the sampling unit would be grids or township or county depending on the research question.

 Sampling is a critical part of both descriptive and experimental studies.
 All field studies require appropriate sampling designs to reduce variation among observations in the study.
 The choice of sampling method will depend on the objectives of the study, the distribution, and characteristics of the population being sampled among many other factors.

 ![Box 6.1](images/Box6.1.png) {#fig:Box6.1}

 ![A target population of greater sage-grouse (*Centrocercus urophasianus*, hereafter grouse) in one county in Wyoming, USA.
 For reasons like accessibility and permission, the whole county area could not be used for conducting a study.
 So, the sampling frame represents the area from which sampling units could be collected.](images/Fig6.1.png){#fig:Fig6.1}

 ### Probability and non-probability sampling methods

 For a sample to correctly represent a population, we need to properly identify the target population, followed by identifying the sampling frame, sampling units, and sampling technique.
 We should also be cautious about resource availability-manpower, logistics, time, etc. So, the next question here is how to draw a sample.
 There are mainly two types of sampling methods: probability and non-probability sampling.
-These designs differ in terms of the quality of parameter estimates (Box 2).
+These designs differ in terms of the quality of parameter estimates [@fig:Box6.2a, @fig:Box6.2b].

 **Probability sampling**: In the probability sampling scheme, every unit from the sampling frame has a non-zero probability of selection.
 It, therefore, leads to unbiased estimates of the mean and variance for the variable of interest.
 Therefore, any method aimed at generalizing results drawn by a sample to the whole population of interest must be based on probability sampling.